 Your Ability to Earn is Your Most Valuable Asset

 Disability insurance pays an insured person an income when that person is unable to work because of an accident or illness.
-Check out the Preparing for Disability Financial Impact Review from The Council for Disability Awareness
+Check out the Preparing for Disability Financial Impact Review from The Council of Disability Awareness.

 There are two types of Group Disability Policies: Short-Term Disability (STD) and Long-Term Disability (LTD):

 - Short-Term Disability policies (STD) have a waiting period of 0 to 14 days with a maximum benefit period of no longer than two years.